Sandy Harbutt: Unmade Projects

 In 2009 it was reported he was working on a bikie musical.

-Producer David Hannay who worked with Harbutt on Stone said the most "negative experience" he had as a filmmaker in a career of over three decades was not being able to get finance for Harbutt to make another film:
+Producer David Hannay who worked with Harbutt on Stone said the most ’negative experience‘ he had as a filmmaker in a career of over three decades was failing to get finance for Harbutt to make another film:

 Why have I failed?
 What is wrong with me?
 I have failed this person who is such an important part of my life, this person with enormous talent, this extraordinary human being, and I have failed him totally and absolutely.
 It really is the major low point in my life; if I really dwell on it, I get very angry....
 I should have made a difference.
 Because I should have been able to make it happen.
 He is far more talented than 999 of the 1000 other people I know...
 You understand, of course, that he is his own producer.
 It is not a question of whether he would go to another producer.
 If he felt so inclined, he would.
 But, apart from anything else, Sandy needs somebody who is prepared to fold themselves into what he wants to do and be committed to that.
 That is something you would have to talk to him about.